-The CCG has an identified Patient Safety Specialist, who is part of the quality team.
+The CCG has an identified the role of the Patient Safety Specialist, who is part of the Quality Team.
 This is a national requirement for all NHS organisations as part of the NHS patient Safety Strategy.
-The CCG Patient Safety Specialist will have oversight of and provide support for patient safety activities across the commissioned organisations.
-Part of the role will be to ensure that systems thinking, human factors and 'just culture' principles are embedded in all patient safety activity.
+The CCG's Patient Safety Specialist will have oversight of and provide support for patient safety activities across the commissioned organisations.
+Part of the role will be to ensure that systems thinking, human factors and just culture principles are embedded in all patient safety activity.